studiozandra/meta-meta-prompt/prompt.md

-This is an ambitious and well-structured project\!
-Automating the generation of feature-building prompts using AI and managing them locally with a user-friendly interface is a great idea.
+Automating the generation of feature-building prompts using AI and managing them locally with a user-friendly interface.

-Here's a detailed breakdown of how you can achieve this using Python, covering the frontend, backend logic, API integrations, file handling, and best practices for separation of concerns and security.

 ### Project Structure (Separation of Concerns)

-A good project structure is crucial for maintainability.
-I recommend the following:

 ```
 feature_prompt_generator/